-Currently, I find Overview Fatigue is one of the most common symptoms in mid-l...
+Currently, I find Overview The brain plays a crucial role in regulating sleep ...
 More one of the biggest issues.
 I could be having the best day, and then suddenly, a wave of tiredness hits me.
 It can become quite frustrating when I’m in the middle of doing something and have to stop and have a rest or sleep to regenerate my energy.
 However, I do find that sticking to a routine is key to getting through the day.
 My alarm clock with a vibrating pad under the pillow is a tremendous asset to keeping everything in sync.
-For someone with Overview Progressive hearing loss will affect 95% of Superfi...
+For someone with Overview In approximately 95% of superficial siderosis patie...
 More, it’s a must-have.

 When I think about it all in hindsight, I do consider myself extremely lucky.
 Over the last few years, I’ve had so many neurosurgical operations on top of dealing with Superficial Siderosis but managed to squeeze in other aspects to move my health forward.